szvsw/hatchet-sst/blog.md

 ```

 In this example, we will demonstrate setting up a building energy simulation so we can
 create a dataset of energy modeling results for use in training a surrogate model.
+In
+fact, this experiment itself might just be one node in a larger DAG which handles automated
+design space sampling, training, and progressively growing the training set + retraining
+until error threshold metrics are satisfied.
+For now, we will just focus on a simple experiment
+though.

-To begin, we start by defining the schema of the inputs and outputs.
+To begin, we start by defining the schema of the inputs and outputs by inheriting from
+the relevant classes imported from Scythe.
 The inputs will
 ultimately be converted into dataframes (where the defined input fields are columns).
 Similarly, the output schema fields will be used as columns of results dataframes
 (and the input dataframe will actualy be used as a MultiIndex).